 Stenciling the Christmas tree details

-5. Stencil the star, post and tree stand in a mix of Fusion’s Pearl Metallic Paint and Bronze Metallic Paint.
+5. Stencil the star, center of the tree and tree’s base in a mix of Fusion’s Pearl Metallic Paint and Bronze Metallic Paint.

 Star and tree stand: The star and tree stand were stenciled in Pearl first, then Bronze was added to the stencil edges to distress them up a little.